jnields/febs/ReadMe.md

 `npm run watch` - Uses the [Code watching](#live-reloading) feature

+See [Command-line Interface]() for more details and additional ways to run.

 ## Defaults

 By default, `febs` is configured for following entry points: